Looking for a career in public child welfare?

 CWTAP Field Instructor

 Keli Drake joined the Social Work Program faculty in 2015.
 She has over 18 years of practice experience in Washington State public child welfare services.
-Prior to coming to UWT, Keli was the statewide Child Protective Services Program Manager and Policy Manager with DSHS Children's Administration.
+Prior to coming to UWT, Keli was the statewide Child Protective Services Program Manager and Policy Manager with DSHS Department of Children, Youth and Families.

 Mahealani Kalilikane, MSW